gatlin/psilo/README.md

 Status
 ===

+**November 2015**

+I took a hiatus from this project to focus on work and other immediate concerns.
+During this time I also did a bit more research and have reconsidered the way I want psilo to work.
+So this was probably for the best, though I'm eager to make some progress.

+**Previously ...**

 Psilo is still being designed.
 I have written a really simple evaluator for prototyping and experimenting with the language which is actively being developed.